AidanJohnston/rasal/README.rst

 License
 =======

-Rasal in wlkpy is under the MIT license.
+Rasal is under the MIT license.
 See the LICENSE file for more information.